secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Active Directory Fundamentals/Active Directory Functionality.md

 | `PDC Emulator`             | The host with this role would be the authoritative DC in the domain and respond to authentication requests, password changes, and manage Group Policy Objects (GPOs).
 The PDC Emulator also maintains time within the domain.                                                                                      |
 | `Infrastructure Master`    | This role translates GUIDs, SIDs, and DNs between domains.
 This role is used in organizations with multiple domains in a single forest.
 The Infrastructure Master helps them to communicate.
 If this role is not functioning properly, Access Control Lists (ACLs) will show SIDs instead of fully resolved names. |

-- Depending on the organization, these roles may be assigned to specific DCs or as defaults each time a new DC is added.
-Issues with FSMO roles will lead to authentication and authorization difficulties within a domain.

-## Domain and Forest Functional Levels
+### Domain and Forest Functional Levels
-- Microsoft introduced functional levels to determine the various features and capabilities available in Active Directory Domain Services (AD DS) at the domain and forest level.
+- Functional levels determine various features/capabilities available to us in Active Directory Domain Services (AD DS) at both the domain and forest level.
-- They are also used to specify which Windows Server operating systems can run a Domain Controller in a domain or forest.
-[This](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754918\(v=ws.10\)?redirectedfrom=MSDN) and [this](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels) article describe both the domain and forest functional levels from Windows 2000 native to Windows Server 2012 R2.
+- Used to specify which Window Server versions can run a Domain Controller at the domain or forest level.
-- Here's
+	- [This](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754918\(v=ws.10\)?redirectedfrom=MSDN) and [this](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels) article shows this, from Windows 2000 to Windows Server 2012.
-- a quick overview of the differences in `domain functional levels` from Windows 2000 native up to Windows Server 2016, aside from all default Active Directory Directory Services features from the level just below it (or just the default AD DS features in the case of Windows 2000 native.)
+- Below is a table of differences in `domain functional levels` from different Windows Server operating systems.
+- A new functional level was not added with the release of Windows Server 2019.
+	- However, Windows Server 2008 functional level is the minimum requirement for adding Server 2019 Domain Controllers to an environment.
+	- Also, the target domain has to use [DFS-R](https://docs.microsoft.com/en-us/windows-server/storage/dfs-replication/dfsr-overview) for SYSVOL replication.
+- Forest functional levels have introduced a few key capabilities over the years.

 | Domain Functional Level | Features Available                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Supported Domain Controller Operating Systems                                                                 |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------- |